Location

 Carrefour is the most convenient and common supermarket in Biarritz.
 If you'd prefer a more traditional shopping experience, head to Les Halles for fruit, vegetables, meat, fish, nuts, seeds, and dried foods.

-Lidl and Intermarché are both common supermarkets, just a 5-minute drive from Outsite Bidart.
+Lidl and Intermarché are both common supermarkets.
 Every Saturday during the summer months, there's a traditional market held in the town hall square from 9am-1pm.
 There you will find different local food products and also some craft stalls.

 Les Trésors de Gaia stock herbal teas, essential oils, palo santo, and more supplements if you're looking for superfood products in Biarritz.